noap-xyz/PBC/README.md

 ## Todo

-- Responsive on mobile - mobile UI
+- Responsive on mobile - mobile UI => Test, should think about reorganizing texts in main page
-- "Connect" button to change color when activated/waiting
+- "Connect" button to change color when activated/waiting => disabled
 - Text for homepage (story with links?) - almost done
 - error handling
 - Fix the refresh needed after wallet connect (this seems fixed?)